szabgab/rust.code-maven.com/books/logging/README.md

-todo:    - redirect stdout and stderr
+# Logging and Tracing in Rust